University of Arkansas

 Avery Vantrese will graduate from the University of Tennessee, Knoxville, in spring of 2022 with a bachelor’s degree Business Administration.
 She majored in Supply Chain Management, with a minor in Sustainability and a concentration in Business Analytics.

 A budding entrepreneur, Avery started Good Riddance, a niche clothing business that bought, upcycled and resold secondhand and vintage pieces from local thrift stores.
 That involved shipping orders to customers across the U.S. as well as facilitating in-person pickups and deliveries.
 She would like to work in textile sourcing and shift the fashion industry toward a more transparent, equitable and sustainable business model.

 Additional experiences include working as a Resident Assistant for University of Tennessee Housing and as a Cashier and Retail Associate for the VolShop.
 Avery is a SCM Scholar of Distinction and a member of the Chancellor’s Honors Program.
 She also operated a chapter of Girls Who Code, a nonprofit organization that aims to close the gender gap in tech careers.

 University of Oklahoma

 Wendy Wilkinson will graduate in spring of 2022 from the University of Oklahoma with dual Business Administration degrees in Supply Chain Management and Management Information Systems.

 Wendy’s campus leadership roles include serving as President of the Supply Chain Management Student Association (APICS), Vice President and Secretary of the MIS Student Association (MISSA), Secretary of the Multicultural Business Program (MBP), and as a member of the PR Committee for the Chinese Students & Scholars Association.
-She immigrated from China to America when she was ten years old, and, during her first year at Oklahoma, used her Mandarin/English fluency to arrange for Chinese international students to receive discounts at local restaurants.
+She immigrated from China to America when she was ten years old, and, during her first year at the University of Oklahoma, used her Mandarin/English fluency to arrange for Chinese international students to receive discounts at local restaurants.